mskoldSU/grey_seal_hunting/README.md

 the first (which we term juvenile survival) we may now estimate juvenile survival and stable age-structure as follows:

-First we parametrise a Leslie matrix as a function of juvenile survival based on adult survival and reproduction *b* estimated above:
+First we parametrise a Leslie matrix *L* as a function of juvenile survival *sJ* based on adult survival *sA* and reproduction *b* estimated above:

 ``` r
 L <- function(sJ){